RadwaElaraby/MADRL-readings/value-decomposition.md

 - in-group utility Q<sup>a</sup><sub>I</sub>(τ<sup>a</sup><sub>I</sub>,u<sup>a</sup>;θ<sub>Q</sub>) indicates what its utility would be had it solely observed the entities in its group
 - out-group utility Q<sup>a</sup><sub>O</sub>(τ<sup>a</sup><sub>O</sub>,u<sup>a</sup>;θ<sub>Q</sub>) to account for the potential interactions with entities outside of the agents group

-- both utilities share the same parameters θ<sub>Q</sub>, allowing to leverage imagined experience to improve utility prediction in real scenarios and vice versa
+real and imagined utilities share the same parameters θ<sub>Q</sub>, allowing to leverage imagined experience to improve utility prediction in real scenarios and vice versa

 Since we do not know the returns within the imagined sub-groups, we ground our predictions in the observed returns, and we learn an imagined value function with 2n factors (Q<sup>a</sup><sub>I</sub> and Q<sup>a</sup><sub>O</sub> for each agent) that estimates the same value